-- Share the image you've created in your mind, and talk about which words from the book helped you "draw" your picture.
-Your picture can relate to the setting, the characters, or the actions.
-By doing this, you are modeling the kind of picture making you want your child to do.
+- Share the image you’ve created in your mind, and talk about which words from the book helped you “draw” your picture.
+Children can relate to the setting, the characters, or the actions.
+By doing this, you are modeling the kind of picture making you want students to do.

 - Talk about how these pictures help you understand what’s happening in the story.

 - Continue reading.
 Pause again and share the new image you created.
-Then ask your child to share what he sees, hears, tastes, smells and feels.
-Ask what words helped him create the mental image and emotions.
-By doing this, you are providing your child with practice with this new skill.
+Then ask your students to share what they see, hear, taste, smell, and feel.
+Ask what words helped them create the mental image and emotions.
+By doing this, you are providing children with practice with this new skill.

 - Read a longer portion of text and continue the sharing process.

-- Once this is a familiar skill, encourage your child to use mental imagery when she is reading by herself.
-You can feel confident that these mental pictures will help your child understand the story in an important way.
+- Once this is a familiar skill, encourage your students to use mental imagery when they are reading by themselves.

-Into the Book: lesson plans that help students learn to visualize:
+From Into the Book (Wisconsin Public Media), lesson plans that help students learn to visualize:

 Article from Reading Rockets:

 As a comprehension strategy, visualizing helps students understand the true size of new objects by comparing them to familiar objects.
 (From the Balanced Literacy Diet: Putting Research into Practice in the Classroom)